Arize-ai/client_python/src/arize/_generated/api_client/docs/RoleBindingsApi.md

 Get a role binding

 Get a single role binding by its ID.

+**Authorization**
+Requires `ROLE_BINDING_READ` permission on the binding's resource.
+If the binding does not exist, belongs to another account, or the caller lacks this permission, the endpoint returns `404`.

 <Note>This endpoint is in beta, read more [here](https://arize.com/docs/ax/rest-reference#api-version-stages).</Note>